The Four Elements

 burying something: an emotional content is repressed; It is also possible that a dispute is put to an end.
 This is no solution but reconciles differences (acute becomes latent).

-cave: when the earth relinquish its grip a cavity is formed.
+cave: When the earth relinquishes its grip a cavity is being formed.
 It is still dark but accessible.
 The unconscious content is in the state of becoming conscious.
 Caves and grottoes are constructions of the nature and symbolize instinctive aspects.
 These are being integrated in the process of becoming conscious.
 The return to the earth strengthens the vitality of the human being.
 Thus a natural cave is the connection with the very basis.
 For that reason caves always played a big role in various religions and cultures.

 basement, tomb, crypt: cavities made by mankind.
 Here we find symbols for experiences of the past which are not processed and somehow cast-off.
 These contents need integration and clarification.

-petrification: emotional elements which are resting in the subconscious, currently they look towards their integration.
+petrification: emotional elements which are resting in the subconscious, currently they look towards their integration

 Water is shimmering in its symbolic character and has different basic meanings (which are not contradictory):